IlyaUA/bMuse-WeatherApp/README.md

 ### Additional tasks
 Added offline mod
-Ability to select a location on the map (Apple Maps) by long press Determining a city by coordinates using CoreLocation Completed the task of calculating the angle
+Ability to select a location on the map (Apple Maps) by long press. <br />
+Determining a city by coordinates using CoreLocation. <br />
+Completed the task of calculating the angle. <br />

 # Result